 10. Greyfriars Kirkyard

-Stop by an old cemetery supposedly haunted by restless spirits.
 If you’re a Harry Potter fan you can find the graves that inspired JK Rowling for several characters in the Harry Potter books including McGonagall and Riddell.

-Beyond the back gates of Greyfriars Kirkyard, you can see George Heriot’s School which supposedly served as inspiration for Hogwarts.
+Beyond the back gates of Greyfriars Kirkyard you can see George Heriot’s School, which supposedly served as inspiration for Hogwarts.

 SEE ALSO: